neondatabase/postgresql_anonymizer/docs/how-to/0-masking_data_with_postgresql_anonymizer.md

 Jack is an employee of Paul.
 He's in charge of relationship with the various suppliers of the shop.

 Paul respects his suppliers privacy.
-He needs to hide the personnal information to Pierre, but Jack needs read and write access the real data.
+He needs to hide the personal information to Pierre, but Jack needs read and write access the real data.